Reduce, Reuse, Recycle: Compositional Generation with Energy-Based Diffusion Models and MCMC: Scaling Compositional generation with Diffusion Models

 \subsection{Improving Sampling with MCMC}

 In order to sample from $q^{\textup{prod}}(x)$ using the combined score function from Equation \ref{eq:q prod}, we can use annealed MCMC sampling, described below in Algorithm \ref{alg:anneal_mcmc}.
 This method applies MCMC transition kernels to a sequence of distributions which begins with a known, tractable distribution and concludes at our target distribution.
-Annealed MCMC has a long history enabling sampling from very complex distributions~\citep{neal2001annealed, song2019generative}.
+Annealed MCMC has a long history enabling sampling from very complex distributions~\citep{neal2001annealed}.

 We explore two types of transition kernels $k_t(\cdot| \cdot)$ based on Langevin Dynamics (Equation \ref{eq:ula}) and HMC.
 When using the standard $\epsilon_\theta(x, t)$-parameterization, we do not have access to an explicitly defined energy-function meaning we cannot utilize any MCMC sampler with Metropolis corrections.
 Thus, we only utilize the ULA and U-HMC samplers described in Section \ref{sec:mcmc_ebm}.
 These samplers are not exact, but can in practice generate good results.
 In the next section we detail how Metropolis corrections may be incorporated.
 Full details of our samplers can be found in Appendix \ref{app:mcmc}.
+A simple form of MCMC using the ULA sampler can directly be implemented by repeatedly running the diffusion reverse process at the same noise level with composed score functions, which we mathematically illustrate in Appendix \ref{app:mcmc_langevin}, providing a simple method to properly implement composition between diffusion models.

 While continuous time sampling in diffusion models~\cite{song2020score} is also referred to as ULA, the MCMC sampling procedure is run across time (and is the same sampling procedure as discretized diffusion in \sect{sec:diffusion def}), as opposed to being used to sample from each intermediate distribution $\tilde{q}_{t}^{\textup{ prod}}(x_t)$.
 Thus applying continuous sampling gives the same issues as reverse diffusion sampling.

 We can see again in Figure \ref{fig:toy} that applying this MCMC sampling procedure allows samples from the composed distribution to be faithfully generated with no modification to the underlying diffusion models.
 Quantitative results can be found in Table \ref{tab:toy_comp} which further imply that the choice of sampler may be responsible for prior failures in compositional generation with diffusion models.
 Concurrent to our work, ~\citet{geffner2022score} also explores using MCMC to sample from diffusion product distributions.